BatedUrGonnaDie/salty_bot/README.md

 `!uptime` will display how long the current stream has been live for.

-`!highlight` will add a timestamp and optional message to a list, and when be shown when the broadcaster uses the `!show_highlight` command.

 You can now make custom commands.
 They must be one word commands and only have static text output.
 You may also use wildcards.  `$sender` and `$param` can be used and replaced with who sent the message and the first word after the command respectively.